skybert/skybert-net/src/java/lombok.md

 }
 ```

-Allowing my to create instances using the builder flow:
+Allowing me to create instances using the builder flow:
 ```java
 IceCream iceCream = IceCream.builder().
   size(10).